-As the consciousness towards health and safety increases due to the pandemic, the need for contactless interactions becomes vital more than ever.
+As the consciousness of health and safety increases due to the pandemic, the need for contactless interactions becomes vital more than ever.

-Looking at the trends for QR code usage allows us to see how technology adoption accelerated when the pandemic hits.
+Looking at the trends for QR code usage allows us to see how technology adoption accelerated when the pandemic hit.

-The QR code Covid-19 statistics report also tells us that as health measures become stringent, traditional methods are no longer an option.
+The QR code Covid-19 statistics report also tells us that traditional methods are no longer an option as health measures become stringent.

 Here are the exhaustive lists of QR code statistics from reports and databases.

-QR code Covid-19 statistics report: Usage before Covid
+QR code COVID-19 statistics report: Usage before COVID-19

 QR code didn’t seem to catch on back around 2010 when it was first starting to be widely used.